 Sost is a typical border town, with traders from both China and Pakistan, typical Chinese merchandises and even Tsingtao, Chinese beer is easily available.

-If you got some extra time on your visa and want to spend some extra days in Pakistan you can do an easy side trip to Chapursan valley.
+If you got some extra time on your visa and wanted to spend some extra days in Pakistan, you can do an easy side trip to Chapursan valley.

 As Alam Jan Dario runs cultural and adventurous treks on foot or horseback into the valleys and over the passes of his spectacular homeland.